-Over 2500 survivors of human trafficking come together to launch India’s first ever forum of, for and by survivors - Integrated Leadership Forum Against Trafficking (ILFAT)
+Over 2500 survivors of human trafficking come together to launch India’s first ever forum of, for and by survivors - Integrated Leaders Forum Against Trafficking (ILFAT)

 ILFAT invites individuals with the shared vision of having a nation free from all forms of human trafficking through legislative reforms, prevention and protection strategies